 “Initial phone consultations are without obligation.
 Call me.
 I want to help.” — Michael Daymude

 Legal fees are based on the nature of the service.
-Some services, such as the preparation and filing of a Chapter 7 or 13 bankruptcy petition and schedules, or the drafting of a Will or Declaration of Trust, are usually rendered for a flat or fixed fee which I will quote during your initial consultation.
+Some services, such as the drafting of a Will or Declaration of Trust, are usually rendered for a flat fee which I will quote during your initial consultation.

 Other services, such as the defense or prosecution of a lawsuit, do not lend themselves to flat fees due to unpredictability.
-It is simply impossible, when involved in a lawsuit, to determine in advance how much time and effort it will take to achieve any particular litigation objective.
-Litigated matters, and services where a flat fee cannot be quoted, are generally handled on a straight hourly basis and a retainer or fee deposit is required.
+It is impossible, when involved in a lawsuit, to determine in advance how much time and effort it will take to achieve your objective.
+Litigated matters, and services where a flat fee cannot be quoted, are generally handled on a straight hourly basis and a retainer or advance fee deposit is required.

 In all cases, I strive to render value to my clients.
 I understand litigation can be unsettling due to the inability to predict cost or outcome.
 I am always willing to discuss alternative or modified fee arrangements which bring value to each of us — including blended hourly-contingent fees, lump sum monthly or less frequent retainers, and modified hourly-retainer rates.